 The Violent Crimes Unit (VCU) investigates all gang-related crimes, from simple assault/battery up to attempted homicides, all robbery and violent assaults, all graffiti related incidents.
 VCU is also responsible for investigating and gathering intelligence on criminal/terrorist groups.
 This work group consists of eight (8) detectives and one (1) sergeant.
 VCU investigators are on call 24 hours a day, seven days a week.
 They respond to and investigate violent crimes including robberies, stabbings, and shootings.
-In 2016, VCU investigators responded to 54 call outs, served 80 search warrants and seized over two dozen firearms.
+In 2018, VCU investigators responded to 49 call outs, served 74 search warrants and seized over 18 firearms.

 VCU actively investigates robberies and violent assaults.
 With the assistance of the Crime Analysis Unit (CAU), investigators attempt to identify crime trends, identify suspects, and arrest them to deter additional crimes.
 VCU actively pursues graffiti vandals, tracks and monitors acts of graffiti, and attempts to identify new graffiti trends.

 The Violent Crimes Unit is committed to establishing partnerships with our community.
 One of these relationships is with the Boys and Girls Club Evening Reporting Center (ERC) project.
 This program targets high risk juveniles and is located on Seventh Street.
-VCU is also teaming up with the juvenile hall staff and making visits with the high risk juveniles that are in custody.
+VCU is also teaming up with the probation department and mentoring the high risk juveniles.
 The hope and goal is to establish positive relationships and mentor the at-risk youth.